 December 1-3, 2017

-This conference will focus on the future implications of four technological trends: artificial intelligence, synthetic biology, enhanced interfaces, and nanotechnology.
-Through panels, discussion groups, workshops, a career fair and expo, and a pitch competition, participants will explore how best to pioneer a brighter future in light of the major changes being wrought by technology.
-Talks range from how to best interface with government from the private sector, to the ethics of existential risks.
+Organized by GSR undergraduate research fellow Luca Rade, this conference focused on the future implications of four technological trends: artificial intelligence, synthetic biology, enhanced interfaces, and nanotechnology.
+Participants explored how best to pioneer a brighter future in light of the major changes being wrought by these technologies.
+Talks ranged from how to best interface with government from the private sector, to the ethics of existential risks.

 Carl ICahn Laboratory, Oval Lounge, Princeton University